Back to the FAQ

 The FAQ: The Murder of Anastasia WitbolsFeugen

-Did Byron Case and/or his friends attempt to harass and intimidate potential witnesses?
+Did Byron Case and/or his friends attempt to

-Within days, Peige Turner was accosted by a number of Case's friends, who accused her of being a "snitch" (and interesting choice of words, as no one accused her of lying).
+Within days, Peige Turner was accosted by a number of Case's friends, who accused her of being a "snitch" (an interesting choice of words, as no one accused her of lying).
 At that same time she also began receiving obscene and threatening anonymous pager messages.
 She filed a police report on the matter, but was met with excuses and avoidance by Sergeant Kilgore.
-Karen Turner filed a complaint against the detective, but his immediate supervisor, Tom Phillips (who would later become JCSD Sherrif), refused to follow up.
+Karen Turner filed a complaint against the detective, but his immediate supervisor, Tom Phillips (who would later become JCSD Sheriff), refused to follow up.
 Karen Turner then filed a complaint with the Office of Human Relations and Citizen Complaints (OHRCC) against Sergeant Kilgore.
-After a bizarre and illegal closed-door decision by the OHRCC in which they refused to consider action against JCSD, Karen Turner and Robert WitbolsFeugen (Anastasia's father) sued OHRCC for violations of the Sunshine Law.(4)
+After a bizarre and illegal closed-door decision by the OHRCC in which they refused to consider action against JCSD, Karen Turner and Robert WitbolsFeugen (Anastasia's father) sued OHRCC for violations of the Sunshine Law.4

-Another individual, Allie Conrad, informed Anastasia's family that she had seen Byron Case the day after the murder, and that his description of the event was significantly different than what he later told police.
-Detective Kilgore, despite being informed of the source of information, never sought to interview Ms. Conrad.
-The fact that she had spoken to the family was unknown to Case and his friends until after his arrest, when pre-trial documents were released to defendant Case.
-One of the documents released included Kilgore's report about talking to Robert WitbolsFeugen about Ms. Conrad.(5) A few months after Case's arrest, and after he had distributed copies of the pre-trial documents to friends of his, Allie contacted the family to say that she had been assaulted and threatened by a friend of Case's, and that she was afraid to talk further about the case.
+Another individual informed Anastasia's family that she had seen Case the Friday after the murder, and that his description of the event was significantly different than what he later told police.
+Detective Kilgore, despite being informed of the source of information, never sought to interview her.
+The fact that she had spoken to the family was not known to Case or to any of his friends until after his arrest, when pre-trial documents were released to the defendant, and the defendant made those documents freely available to a number of friends.
+One of the documents released included Kilgore's report about talking to Robert WitbolsFeugen about her.5 Just after Case's conviction, that individual contacted the family to say that she had been intimidated by one of the killer's friends (one who had access to those documents), and that she had been afraid to talk further about the case.

 Top of page